woocart/localizations/UK/products-toys.md

 Price:    19.99

 Exploding Kittens is a card game for people who are into kittens and explosions and laser beams and sometimes goats.
 In this highly-strategic, kitty-powered version of Russian Roulette, players draw cards until someone draws an Exploding Kitten, at which point they explode, they are dead, and they are out of the game, unless that player has a defuse card, which can defuse the Kitten using things like laser pointers, belly rubs, and catnip sandwiches.
 All of the other cards in the deck are used to move, mitigate, or avoid the Exploding Kittens.
-Exploding Kittens is the most-backed crowdfunded project ever, the most-funded game in the history of Kickstarter, and has paved the way for peace and tranquility in the modern world.
+Exploding Kittens is the most-backed crowdfunded project ever, the most-funded game in the history of Kickstarter, and has paved the way for peace and tranquillity in the modern world.
 Exploding Kittens is a card game for people who are into kittens and explosions and laser beams and sometimes goats.
-Family-friendly, party game for 2-5 players (up to 9 players when combined with any other deck).
+A family-friendly, party game for 2-5 players (up to 9 players when combined with any other deck).
 This is the most-backed project in Kickstarter history and all cards feature illustrations by The Oatmeal.
 Safety Warning: Not suitable for children under 36 months

 - Family-friendly, party game for 2-5 players (up to 9 players when combined with any other deck)